-Children must wear a life jacket when on deck of a boat – accidents may happen when you least expect them.
+Children must wear a life jacket when on the deck of a boat – accidents may happen when you least expect them.

 A harness is an extra safety measure you might consider for protecting your kids when sailing.

-Make sure you take enough of your kid’s clothes – kids can be messy and you may not have the opportunity to wash their clothes regularly.
+Make sure you take enough of your kid’s clothes – kids can be messy, and you may not have the opportunity to wash their clothes regularly.

 When out on the sea, people sometimes forget to drink enough fluids – drink plenty of water and make sure your child does the same!
-Give everyone half-litre bottles of water with their names on them, so you can track if everyone’s drinking enough.
+Give everyone half-liter bottles of water with their names on them, so you can track if everyone’s drinking enough.

 When planning your route for a sailing holiday with children, it may be good to have a plan B just in case something unexpected should happen.
 When you have children on board, you should determine the tempo of your sailing holiday accordingly.